Amaterus1125/Enroot/INSTRUCTIONS/Package_011_CoreUtils_and_DiffUtils.md

 5. `fix: PATH_MAX undeclared (recurring, 3rd occurrence) — CPPFLAGS=-include linux/limits.h made permanent in arm64-build-env.sh`
 6. `build: diffutils 3.12 cross-compiled + installed, diff/cmp verified`
 ## Next

-Section 1 in the build order file.
-The `CPPFLAGS` export is now permanent — no need to re-add it to future package configure lines individually.
+ Next section in the build order file.
+The `CPPFLAGS` export is now permanent so no need to re-add it to future package configure lines individually if u did it completly.